zilishen/documentation/content/nms/nim/tutorials/templates/round-robin-reverse-proxy.md

 1. On the **Templates > Overview** page, select **Create**.
 2. Select **New**.
 3. Give the template a name.
-For this tutorial, we'll call the augment template *rr_aug_loc_proxy*.
+For this tutorial, we'll call the augment template **rr_aug_loc_proxy**.
 4. Optionally, provide a description for the template.
-For example, *Location Proxy Augment*.
+For example, **Round-Robin Location Proxy Augment**.
 5. Select **Draft** for the template status.
 6. Select **Augment** for the template type.
 7. Select **Submit**.